-An attorney with three decades of federal public policy experience.
-Stephanie is former Assistant Secretary of Education for Civil Rights.
-Prior to serving in that position, she ended a 25-year career on Capitol Hill after holding a number of key staff positions in the United States Congress, including Chief Counsel of the U.S. Senate Committee on Health, Education, Labor, and Pensions, as well as Staff Director of the Senate Subcommittee on Children and Families.
+An attorney with three decades of federal public policy experience, Stephanie is former Assistant Secretary of Education for Civil Rights.
+Prior to serving in that position, she ended a 25-year career on Capitol Hill after holding a number of key staff positions in the United States Congress, including Chief Counsel of the U.S. Senate Committee on Health, Education, Labor, and Pensions, and Staff Director of the Senate Subcommittee on Children and Families.

-In addition to her work in Alzheimer’s, Stephanie serves on the National Academy of Sciences Board for Children, Youth and Families addressing issues that impact vulnerable families which include health and education.
-She also advises academic centers, industry partners, federal agencies and others on strategies to achieve inclusive participation clinical trials.
+In addition to her work in Alzheimer’s, Stephanie serves on the National Academy of Sciences Board for Children, Youth, and Families, addressing issues that impact vulnerable families, including health and education.
+She also advises academic centers, industry partners, federal agencies, and others on strategies to achieve inclusive participation clinical trials.

 Bucket list item: Visit and eat through Italy